 You get 6% cash back on up to $6,000 in grocery purchases at U.S. stand-alone supermarkets.
 After you reach $6,000 in purchases, you get 1% on groceries.
 You also get 3% on gasoline at stand-alone gas stations, 3% at select major department stores, and 1% on other purchases.

-The variable APR ranges from 12.99% (not bad!) to 21.99% (ugh!).
+There's a 0% intro APR on purchases and balance transfers for 15 months.
+After that, the variable APR ranges from 12.99% (not bad!) to 21.99% (ugh!).
 There’s also a $75 annual fee, but really, the rewards outweigh the costs by far.
 Assuming, of course, that you never, ever carry a balance.

 Best Low-Interest Card: Simmons First VISA Platinum Credit Card

 Along with exceptional customer service, you get an amazing 7.25% variable APR.
 That’s not an intro rate, and that’s not a typo.
 Not bad, huh?

 The only “catch” with this card is that you must have really, really excellent credit.
 But if you qualify, this is a great credit card to have on hand for those inevitable emergencies that crop up.
 You know what I’m talking about.
 Your kid breaks his retainer, the car needs new tires, your house finally needs a new roof.

 It’s never, ever a good idea to carry a balance.
 But there are times when life gets awful messy and it’s good to have a low-interest credit card on hand.

 Best Balance Transfer Credit Card: Citi Simplicity® Card